 - A little expensive for the pretty basic features it offers

-For a little extra inspiration, we have also curated a list of some of our favorite female guitarists/musicians that have inspired women for generations.
+For a little extra inspiration, I have also curated a list of some of my favorite female guitarists/musicians that have inspired women for generations.

 Best female guitarist Of All Time

 If you tune your guitar and change your strings with your guitar setting down, you may have tuning strength issues.
 It’s likewise essential to revive that temperature and wetness can influence tuning strength as well.
 Installing a locking tuner will get rid of all the aforementioned problems for you.
 And here’s how you install/use one.